 The Organization also receives various types of contributed goods and services support, including professional services and supplies.
 Donated services are reported in the financial statements for voluntary donations of professional services when those services create or enhance nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and typically would be purchased if not provided by donation.
-The approximate fair value of donated goods and services totaled \$78,043 and \$6,289 for the years ended December 31, 2021 and 2020, respectively.

-The Organization received donated materials and professional services as follows for the years ended December 31, 2021 and 2020:
+The approximate fair value of donated goods and services for the years ended December 31, 2022 and 2021 are as follows: